v 3.7.web 2025

 Alcoa

-Extruded and anondised aluminium pieces designed by Austin Cox (1924-2015) for Alcoa Aluminum Co.
+Extruded and anodised aluminium pieces designed by Austin Cox (1924-2015) for Alcoa Aluminum Co.

 The simplified, elongate pieces resemble cutlery.
 Alcoa commissioned the sets, which came with a wall-mounting walnut display case, as gifts for their most valued customers, presumably more as an art piece than with the thought that they would be used.